kubernetes/enhancements/keps/sig-api-machinery/2144-clientgo-apply/README.md

   being accidentally being clamed as owned.

-Both sig-api-machinery and wg-api-expression agree that this enhancement is required before server side apply to be promoted to GA.
+Both sig-api-machinery and wg-api-expression agree that this enhancement is required for server side apply to be promoted to GA.

 ### Goals